kxzb-fun/solidity-Fund-Me/README.md

 If a user attempts to send less than the required amount, the transaction will fail and a message will be displayed.
 For instance, if a user attempts to send 1000 wei, which is significantly less than one ether (1 x 10^18 wei), the transaction will not proceed.

+## Solidity reverts

+Understanding Reverts and Gas in Ethereum Blockchain

+### What is a Revert?

+Reverts can at times be confusing and appear tricky.
+A revert, in essence, undoes previous actions, sending back the remaining gas associated with that transaction.

+### Checking the Gas Usage

+If a transaction reverts, it undoes its previous actions and is considered a "failed transaction".
+But remember, if you initiate a reverted transaction, you still consume gas.